 5. Front Gable Roof

-A front gable roof orients the gable end toward the street rather than to the side.
+A front gable orients the gable end toward the street rather than the side.
 This design is prominent in Colonial Revival, Greek Revival, and many early 20th-century homes.
 The front-facing gable creates a strong visual focal point and often frames the main entrance.

-6. Gambrel Gable Roof
+6. Gambrel Roof

 7. Gable Roof with Dormers